RMIT-SEPT/majorproject-3-thurs-10-30-1/docs/README.md

 -Login for users with some responsive errors.
 Either newly created or pre-loaded accounts.
 -Logout for users.
 -Different nav bar display depending on type of account logged in.
--Profile viewing and editing for users.
+-Profile viewing and reactive text fields for editing for users. (error was discovered with put method, so editing is non-functional)
 -Admin account ability to create worker accounts.
 -The beginnings of simple booking creation- displaying all businesses available in the database to users.
 The completion of this feature is a part of our current sprint.
 -redux session integration.